Green waste bin

 A standard bin is 180 litres.
-Smaller households can ask for a 140 litre bin and those with larger gardens can ask for a 240 litre bin at no extra cost.
+Smaller households can ask for a 140 litre bin.

-As with all recycling collections, it is vital that you do not put the wrong items in your garden waste bin.
-Our contractor will fine us if contamination in their compost is higher than 1%.
-If they see too much other waste in a load they might send it to landfill.
+As with all waste collections, it is vital that you do not put the wrong items in your garden waste bin.
+Your garden waste is turned into compost, which must not contain more than 1% of the wrong items.
+If our contractors see too much other waste in a vehicle load they might send it all to landfill.

 You can find out what happens to your garden waste and more on the Birch Composting website.

 Individual households who regularly contaminate their green bin risk having their garden waste collections suspended.